plugIntegrations

 1. In your new app, go to Permissions in the left sidebar

-2. Find Jira API and click Add
+2. Find the Jira API and click Add

 3. Configure the following scopes: